 2. Check the weather…and plan for it to change.

 Before you plan your shoot, check out where the weather tends to fall on the day you’re aiming for…and know that it could very well change.
+Winter weather can be unpredictable, with unexpected snowfall or temperature fluctuations.
 Things we know for sure: it gets darker (around 4:30 p.m.) and colder earlier in the day.
-Book your session for as early in your vacation time that you can – it will allow for some flexibility in the case of inclement weather.
-Plan to book your session around sunrise or sunset, and bring hand and foot warmers if you tend to get cold.
+Flexibility and patience are essential.
+Book your session for as early in your vacation time that you can which will give you some contingency wiggle room in the case of inclement weather.
+Plan to book your session around sunrise or sunset if lake views are important, and bring hand and foot warmers if you tend to get cold.
 Want extra warmth?
 Bring a blanket—it makes for a cozy prop if you choose!

 3. Dress appropriately.

 I can’t believe I have to say this, but dress warm.
 If there’s snow on the ground, you’re going to need a warm coat, hats, gloves, and layers.
 Make sure your shoes or boots are waterproof to keep your feet warm.
 Whether or not you decide to keep all your layers on for the shot is up to you, but chances are, we’re going to head to a snowy area with a beautiful backdrop, so come prepared.
 Remember, staying cozy is key to achieving natural and relaxed smiles.
 Miserable people make for miserable looking grimaces in photos.